-It is a platform of virtual cooking classes that will be broadcast three times a week, two classes a day, from September 1st - 29th, 2021.
+It is a platform of virtual cooking classes that will be broadcast three times a week, two classes a day, from 10th - November to 8th - December, 2021.
 Misión Sabor will feature national and international chefs from the best restaurants around the world.
 In addition, this event will allow us to raise funds for projects to help families living in extreme poverty throughout the highlands of Peru.

 What is Misión Huascarán?